RogutKuba/soma-hackathon/PROEJCT.md

 “The second gets flagged DUPLICATE_INVOICE and BANK_CHANGE; here’s the explanation and the one-click Dispute email.”

-“Here’s the Daytona job log showing the exact reconciliation script that ran—no magic.”
+“Here’s the Inngest job log showing the exact reconciliation script that ran—no magic.”

 “Cashflow forecast updates immediately; notice how blocking the duplicate preserved $2,000 of working capital.”